 Concrete: Versatile material for floors, walls, and countertops, offering strength and ease of maintenance.

-Glass: Used for windows, doors, and walls to maximize natural light and views of the pool area.
+Glass: Used for windows, doors, and walls to maximize natural light and pool area views.

 Design Ideas